kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

   } KEMEncapsulation;
 ~~~

-The encapsulation field is the result of a `Encaps(pkR)` function.
+The encapsulation field is the result of a `Encapsulate` function.
 The
-Encapsulation() function will also result on a shared secret (`ssS` or `ssC`,
+Encapsulation() function will also result in a shared secret (`ssS` or `ssC`,
-depending on the Server or Client executing it respectively) which is
-used to derive the `AHS` or `MS` secrets.
+depending on the peer) which is used to derive the `AHS` or `MS` secrets.

-If the KEMEncapsulation message is sent by a server, the authentication
+If the `KEMEncapsulation` message is sent by a server, the authentication
 algorithm MUST be one offered in the client's `signature_algorithms`
 extension unless no valid certificate chain can be produced without
 unsupported algorithms.